What To Expect

 WHAT TO LEAVE HOMEFor the safety and consideration of all our guests, you may be refused entry if you are in possession of prohibited items including, but not limited to, the following.

-ANIMALS: While we, too, love our furry friends no animals may be brought in to the theater with the exception of trained assistance animals for those guests with disabilities.
-More information on assistance animals may be found on the “Accessibility” tab.
+ANIMALS: While we too love our furry friends, no animals may be brought in to the theater with the exception of trained service dogs for those guests with disabilities.
+More information on service dogs may be found on the “Accessibility” tab.

 CAMERAS/RECORDERS: Cameras are prohibited at Cascade Theatre events unless accompanied by appropriate media credentials and approved 15-days in advance.
 Video cameras and audio recorders are also prohibited.
 Violation may result in confiscation of your equipment.